Skip to main content

 Can HubSpot track grants?

 HubSpot does not have native grant tracking.
-Some organizations use the Deals pipeline to track grant prospects and deadlines, but this requires custom configuration and does not support restricted fund compliance or audit-ready reporting.
+Some organizations use the Deals pipeline to track grant prospects and deadlines, but this requires custom configuration and does not support restricted fund compliance or compliance reporting.

 What is the difference between HubSpot and GrantPipe?